TULiberalArts/Latin-American-Studies/pages/undergradaute.md

 # custom variables
 sidebar: sidebars/undergraduate.html
 ---
-College of Liberal Arts students are immersed in Latin American culture and languages in the classroom, but we also encourage them to go travel the world and see Latin America by studying abroad.
-Temple University students can earn a [bachelors of arts](#ba-in-latin-american-studies) in Latin American Studies degree or [minor](#minor-in-latin-american-studies) in Latin American Studies.
+Our students immerse themselves in Latin American culture and languages in the classroom on a daily basis, but we also encourage them study abroad in Latin America.
+Temple students can earn a [bachelors of arts](#ba-in-latin-american-studies) in Latin American Studies degree or [minor](#minor-in-latin-american-studies) in Latin American Studies.
 Either way, they get a world-class education about one of the world’s most important regions.
+Through either option, our students receive a superlative education about one of the most world’s most crucial regions, especially in terms of its strategic place for the global environment, cultural diversity, the arts, trade, immigration, and U.S. foreign relations.

 ## An Immersive Experience
 Students of Latin American Studies have the opportunity to participate in the Latin American Studies Semester (LASS) through the Department of Spanish & Portuguese.
 Students take classes only in the target language and have the opportunity to study abroad together for several weeks in a Latin American country.